 |Project outcomes||To deliver a low impact, environmentally sensitive, world-class ecotourism zipline experience.|

 Development application lodged 3 September 2018.
 The development application can be viewed online at Brisbane Planning and Development Online, application number A005011420.

 Location and design

+Brisbane-based company Zipline Australia, has been selected to design, build, operate and maintain the zipline.
 The proposed zipline design, subject to planning and permit approvals, will consist of three experiences:

-|Treetop Canopy Tour (stage 1)||A treetop canopy zipline tour of approximately 1.5 km taking small groups of 8-12 from treetop platform to treetop platform using zipline technology and providing a guided learning experience of Mt Coot-tha’s flora, fauna and indigenous cultural heritage.
+|Treetop canopy tour||A treetop canopy zipline tour of approximately 1.5 km taking small groups of 8-12 from treetop platform to treetop platform using zipline technology and providing a guided learning experience of Mt Coot-tha’s flora, fauna and Indigenous cultural heritage.

-|Megazip Tour (stage 2)||A combination of six parallel lines that allow friends and family to jointly share the experience of traversing 1.1 km from the Summit lookout to the Brisbane Botanic Gardens in a single span without any intermediate ground impact.
+|Scenic zipline tour||A combination of six parallel lines that allow friends and family to jointly share the experience of traversing 1.1 km from the Summit lookout to the Brisbane Botanic Gardens in a single span without any intermediate ground impact.

 A second span of 340m will cross the Melaleuca Lake within the Gardens.

 The scenic zipline tour celebrates Brisbane as a New World City and offers spectacular views of Brisbane, the bay and distant ranges.

 |Indigenous cultural heritage tour and skywalk||A guided Indigenous experience that tells the story of indigenous life prior to colonial settlement using a 349m suspended bridge walk.